pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum2.md

 ## slide: Smart Contracts: Solidity introduction (7, with code)

-Then, we have here different types of structures we can create in the smart contract.
+Then, we have here different types of structures we can have inside the smart contract.
-First we have a constructor,
-which is initializing function like C for example.
+First we have a `constructor`, which is an initializing function like in C for example.
 This is a function which is called only once when the smart contract is deployed.
-And usually this mark, this function is determining the owner of the smart contract.
+And usually this function
+is determining the `owner` of the smart contract.
-So if I say in the constructor owner is equal message.sinder, which is the global variable, means that whenever I create the smart contract and deploy it, I automatically assign myself message.sinder in the owner of the smart contract.
+So if I say in the constructor `owner = msg.sender;`, which is the global variable, means that whenever I create the smart contract and deploy it, I automatically assign myself as `msg.sender` and the `owner` of the smart contract.
-And then I can give different functions where I can create a modifier, meaning that only the owner of the smart contract can create, can call this function.
+And then I can have different functions where I can create a `modifier`, meaning that only the `owner` of the smart contract can call this function.
-For example, this one.
+For example, this one (`destroy()`).
-I can have a special function called destroy and then want to destroy my smart contract.
+I have a special function called `destroy()` and then I want to destroy my smart contract.
 I don't know other people,
-even though it's public and everyone can call it.
+even though it's `public` and everyone can call it.
-I just want to restrict that access that only me plus an owner, which is derived from only owner modifier, can call this function and destroy the smart contract.
+I just want to **restrict that access** that only me plus an `owner`, which is derived from  `modifier onlyOwner` , can call this function and destroy the smart contract.
-Otherwise everyone will be able to call it and just destroy the smart contract.
+Otherwise, everyone would be able to call it and just destroy my smart contract.
-But again, still destructive.
-I think it's not very many more since last year.
+But again, `selfdestruct()`, I think it's not valid anymore since last year.
-So those are just examples how you can use only owner but also the service contract.
+So those are just examples how you can use `onlyOwner` but also `selfdestruct()`.
 Yeah.

-What are the function names
-like these functions are actually predefined, right?
+student: What are the function names like these functions are actually predefined, right?

-Functions you show destroy, this is very fine.
+Ivan: The function is called `destroy()`.
-You can call it destroy, right?
+You can call it `destroy()`.
-For example, you can change it.
+You can change it.
-You use the term only.
 Ah, this is predefined.
-The modifier, the red thing is predefined.
+The `modifier`, the red ink is predefined.
 This is predefined and this is predefined.
-This is like initializing function.
+This is like the initializing function.
-And the red then it's part of the sweet.
+If it's in red then it's part of the Solidity.
-If it's good, then okay,
+If it's blue, then okay,
 in that case, it's confusing,
-but yeah, you can think about here, the name of the function.
+but yeah, you can think about here, the naming of the function.

-This is try functions asymmetrically the same, right?
+student2: This is try functions are symmetrically the same, right?

-Yeah, this here, we use this requirement.
+Ivan: Yeah, this here, we use this `requirement`. where basically I require that the `msg.sender`,
-We have basically required the matrix of center in the overall variable.
+I mean the global variable,
-It's equal to the owner.
+is equal to the `owner`.
-The case with owner is this owner which we defined in the beginning with the requirement of the variable.
+Basically the `owner` is this `owner` which we defined in the beginning with the requirement of the...
-But they will the same.
+But they will be the same.
-Just here you get the requirement here.
+Just here you have the requirement here.
-And here you have the requirement inside the modifier.
+And here you have the requirement inside the `modifier`.
-Usually this is for saving for spacing to create a modifier.
+Usually this is for saving for spacing to create a `modifier`.
-And instead of just writing here the function required, you just put the modifier name and you know that this is already defined.
+And instead of just writing every function required, you just put the modifier name and you know that this is already defined.

-This is the, I don't know,
-some point of length,
+~~student2: This is the, I don't know, some point of length, underscore.~~

-underscore.
-Yeah.
+~~Ivan: Yeah.~~

-You need it because this is the case for everything.
+~~student2: You need it because this is basically the case for everything.
 I will work.
-I will work.
+I will work.~~

-I always need this.
+~~Ivan: I always need this.~~

+## org

-Okay, by the way, do we have to do better?
+Okay, by the way, do we have until 2:30 or 3:30?
-Yeah, of course.
 Because I'm not sure.
-I don't know how long it is.
+I don't know how long is the lecture.

-The room is booked to three,
-but the usual lecture time is later.
+student: The room is booked till three, but the usual lecture time is later.

-Okay, I'll try to go past those.
+Ivan: Okay, I'll try to go fast.
-Yes, lots of stuff here, but I can do this.
+Because there's lots of stuff here, but I can do this.

+## Use Cases for Smart Contracts

-This was just an example of smart contracts.
+This was just an example of a smart contract.
 So going again backwards.
-Smart contracts are probably boring.
-And then you'll find a useful situation where you create a smart contract.
+Smart contracts are probably boring, unless you find a useful situation where you create a smart contract.
 Usually most of the smart contracts are deployed for creating some kind of projects.
-On-bop chain, 90% of the projects are related to an initial stuff, for example, tending money, investing money.
+**On blockchain, 90% of the projects are related to financial stuff,** for example, sending money, investing money, whatever related to money.

-They were related to money.
+### Fake Product Detection

-But you can also create smart contracts, which are just, I created for example, a smart contract which is saving between the different smart contracts, but it was saving the, you know, if you buy for example, some expensive goods, they get this unique identifier number.
+But you can also create smart contracts, which are just,...
+I created for example, a smart contract which is saving... ok, there are different smart contracts, but it was saving the, you know, if you **buy for example, some expensive goods**, they get this **unique identifier number**.
-And usually, some people can take this number and produce fake, for example, watch your check for dealer, with this same identifier.
+And usually, some people can take this number and produce **fake**, for example,
+**watches or bags** or whatever, with this same identifier.
-That case, you can avoid this problem because you can create a smart contract, which every time there is a new fake produced or new watch, this watch has a unique identifier and this identifier can be stored, for example, inside a smart contract.
+In that case, you can avoid this problem because you can create a smart contract, which every time there is a new fake produced for a new bag or a new watch, this bag or watch has a unique identifier and this identifier can be stored, for example, inside the smart contract.
-So whenever someone buys this smart product, this watch or a fake or this watch, they assign this identifier to this wallet.
+So whenever someone buys this bag or watch, they assign this identifier to his wallet.
-So if a second big is produced with the same word that identifier, rather with the same product identifier, in that case, the user who is buying the big can go on-chain because again, everything is totally clear, they can go to the retail or official website and compare, okay, is there another item with this identifier already sold?
+So if a second bag is produced with the same product identifier, in that case, the user who is buying the bag can **go on-chain** because again, everything is publicly available, they can **go to the retailer official website and compare, okay, is there another item with this identifier already sold?**
 If there is, in that case,
-means a person who is selling this big or this watch is basically malicious, he's fake, because he's selling another big with the same identifier.
+means that a person who is selling this bag or this watch is basically malicious, he's fake, because he's selling another bag with the same identifier.
-Eventually, you can prevent fraud works.
+Eventually, you can prevent fraud.
-Yeah, fraud works.
-I mean, this is if you think about some off-chain.
+I mean, this is if you think about some off-chain use case.

+### Fake Patient Information Leaflet (Packungsbeilage) Detection

-We also created a version of a smart contract where every time you open a medicine, you give this paper with the instruction how we take the medicine.
+We also created a version of a smart contract where every time you open a medicine, you have this paper with the instruction how you take the medicine.
-And it's not a work, I mean, just paper, you need to read it.
+I mean, it is just paper, you need to read it.
-We created a version where you can scan up your code and you basically take the whole instruction of this medicine online and you can read it, for example, from your phone or from your computer.
+We created a version where you can scan a QR code and you basically take the whole instruction of this medicine online and you can read it, for example, from your phone or from your computer.